Leerburg »

 Petting or Praising the New Dog

-The dog has to do something to get a word of praise or a pat on the shoulder.
-He must sit, or he must wait for me when I tell him to wait at a door or gate and then I will praise him.
+The dog must do something to get a word of praise or a pat on the shoulder.
+He must sit, or he must wait for me when I tell him to wait at a door or gate, and then I will praise him.

 What I don't do is pet the dog when he wants to get petted.
-If the dog comes to me and tries to push his head under my hand in an effort to get petted I verbally scold him and send him away.
-If it's a strong dominant dog I ignore him and act like he is not there.
+If the dog comes to me and tries to push his head under my hand to get petted, I verbally scold him and send him away.
+If it's a strong dominant dog, I ignore him and act like he is not there.

 Playing with My Dog